 In his rookie season, the North Carolina native threw 16 touchdowns against 14 interceptions.
 Through just seven weeks of this season, the Eagles quarterback has already eclipsed last year’s total with 17 touchdowns and just four interceptions.

 He ran for just 150 yards in his freshman term, and so far this year is already flirting with the 200 mark with 196 rushing yards.
+He can make throws on the move almost as easily as from the pocket.
+He can get into the secondary on both scrambles and read option run plays.

 At this point, it’s almost impossible to discuss an emerging NFL franchise quarterback without mentioning the Cleveland Browns.
 In the case of Carson Wentz, the Philadelphia Eagles have no one else to thank besides the perpetually suffering franchise.